Prince-Shivaram/Open-Minds-Quotes/Open-Minds-Quotes.md

 - **The Pessimist Sees Difficulty In Every Opportunity.
 The Optimist Sees Opportunity In Every Difficulty.** by Winston Churchill

 - **It’s Not Whether You Get Knocked Down, It’s Whether You Get Up.** by Vince Lombardi

+- **If an ant carries an object a hundred times its weight, you can carry burdens many times your size.** by Matshona Dhliwayo